Mathrys83/Adventure.Land/README.md

 - Farming / Hunting small enemies get attacked by individual characters
 - Farming / Hunting big enemies get attacked by all characters (All characters target one single enemy)
 - Master-Mode (Define a master the other characters follow.
 Also: Only the master chooses targets.
 All characters then attack the chosen target.
 This lets you take on bigger enemies!)
+- If health falls below 25% of HP, and you have a Jacko in yoir inventory, monsters get scared away (Saving your characters life)

 ## Individual characters